Updated: Apr 12

 Magnesium regulates the hypothalamic-pituitary-adrenal (HPA) axis and stress response, it soothes the nervous system and aids sleep.
 Growing evidence suggests that magnesium deficiency may play an important role in PMS.

-Low magnesium levels are associated with insulin resistance, which is a factor in polycystic ovary syndrome (PCOS).
+Low magnesium levels are associated with insulin resistance, which is a factor in polycystic ovary syndrome (PCOS) and perimenopausal symptoms.

 Like zinc, blood tests for magnesium levels are largely inaccurate.
 Check out the "Three Key nutrients" article to discover the best way to investigate a deficiency and how to supplement.
 Daily supplementation of 300mg chelated magnesium like magnesium glycinate or citramate is recommended for most.
 Fortunately it is safe for long term use.